Chenx221/translator/doc/DeepSeek Helper.md

 		`deepseek-reasoner` is very unstable and I haven't tested it yet.

 		If you have already configured the API key, please check the bottom of this document.
+		Tips: Preview the document through the local API (we will retrieve the list of available models for you).

 - DEEPSEEK_PROMPT